Grade Level(s): 9

 Credit: 1.0

-Other Music Electives
+Other Music Courses

 These elective courses are non-instrument based.
 Music experience is not required for either course, but is preferred for the AP course.